hyphacoop/go-dasl/README.md

 🚧 Not ready for production yet 🚧

+See an overview at [pkg.go.dev](https://pkg.go.dev/github.com/hyphacoop/go-dasl).
+In-depth documentation is coming.

 ## Submodules

 DASL has many specs, only some of which are implemented here.